 Graduates have secured faculty positions at institutions such as Duke University, Boston University, and Pennsylvania State University.
 Others have begun non-academic careers at leading organizations such as Bristol-Myers Squibb, National Center for Science Education, and the U.S. Department of Defense.

 Please review GSAS admissions requirements and other information before applying.
 You can find degree program specific admissions requirements below and access additional guidance on applying from the Department of Human Evolutionary Biology.

-Each year, the department accepts a small cohort of outstanding doctoral students from a broad range of undergraduate backgrounds whose research interests correspond with those of the department's junior and senior faculty.
-Our graduate students come from many different undergraduate programs, including anthropology, biology, chemistry, engineering, genetics, and psychology.
-Applicants must hold a bachelor’s degree and take the verbal, quantitative, and analytical aptitude tests of the Graduate Record Examination (GRE) general test.
-Each application is judged on its own merits, and our graduate students have a variety of backgrounds.
+Applicants come from a broad range of undergraduate backgrounds including anthropology, biology, chemistry, engineering, genetics, and psychology.
 Successful applicants typically have strong backgrounds in math and the sciences, particularly in biology, some familiarity with statistics, and some laboratory or field research experience.
-Students may find it beneficial to establish direct contact with faculty prior to applying.
+Students often find it beneficial to establish direct contact with faculty prior to applying.

 The GRE General Test is optional, but strongly recommended.